novaleaf-graveyard/angular-playground/ReadMe.md

 - get sublime [from here](http://www.sublimetext.com/2)
-- get the [typescript plugin from here](https://github.com/raph-amiard/sublime-typescript), but it doesn't seem complete, so maybe if you need more, you can [search for something better](http://stackoverflow.com/questions/12845412/typescript-plugin-for-sublime)
+- get the [typescript plugin from here](https://github.com/raph-amiard/sublime-typescript), but it doesn't seem to function 100% properly, but syntax highlighting works. so maybe if you need more, you can [search for something better](http://stackoverflow.com/questions/12845412/typescript-plugin-for-sublime)

 ### build and library integration tools ###